 Stick directly to the language you use in a claim and compare that to your social media activity.

-- Social media may only show a small portion of your life, but what you willingly put out there can be taken at face value by insurers and used against you.
+Unfortunately, this does not matter to insurers.
+The image and information you willingly put online can be taken at face value by insurers and used against you.

 What you can do about it?

 This is the smartest move to make when you’re planning to file or have just filed a claim.
 Insurers may still find ammunition in your older posts, but you can make sure not to give them an more by going inactive on social media.

 Some social platforms may give you the option of deactivating your profile, which will temporarily disable and hide it until you’re ready to come back.

 Be smarter about how you use social media.

 A photo, Tweet or Facebook update that seems innocent to you could be used against you in your insurance claim.